friedue/Scott2019/methods_andrew.md

 The relationship between RNA-seq and ATAC-seq was explorered via "diamond" plots for select genes detected as differentially expressed via `DESeq2`.
 Each gene was represented by a stack of diamond-shaped points colored by that gene’s associated chromatin state (blue indicating closing and red indicating opening).
 The bottom-most point in each stack corresponds to the log2 fold change in expression of that gene.

-### ChIP-seq
+## ChIP-seq <a name="chip"></a>

-#### NFAT1 ChIP-seq (publicly available)
+### NFAT1 ChIP-seq (publicly available)

 NFAT1-ChIP-seq samples were generated by Martinez et al., 2015 from cells expressing endogenous NFAT1 ("WT") or lacking NFAT1 ("KO").
 Cells lacking endogenous NFAT1 were transduced with an empty GFP vector ("Mock") or with a vector containing a mutated form of NFAT ("CA-RIT-RV").
 Either cell type was either left resting ("None") or stimulated with PMA and ionomycin ("P+I") for 1 hour.

 We downloaded the sequencing results (fastq files generated by SOLiD sequencing technology) from the Sequence Read Archive (GEO series GSE64407).
-SOLiD adapters had to be trimmed off, which we did with `cutadapt` specifying `--format=sra-fastq  --minimum-length 15 --colorspace` and the sample specific adapter sequences via `-g` and `-a` (see https://ars.els-cdn.com/content/image/1-s2.0-S1074761315000321-mmc6.xlsx for the sample-specific adapters).
+SOLiD adapters had to be trimmed off, which we did with `cutadapt` specifying `--format=sra-fastq  --minimum-length 15 --colorspace` and the sample specific adapter sequences via `-g` and `-a` (see [https://ars.els-cdn.com/content/image/1-s2.0-S1074761315000321-mmc6.xlsx](https://ars.els-cdn.com/content/image/1-s2.0-S1074761315000321-mmc6.xlsx) for the sample-specific adapters).
 The trimmed reads were subsequently aligned to the mouse genome version GRCm38 with `bowtie1` using the colorspace option.

 Coverage tracks normalized for differences in sequencing depths were be generated with `bamCoverage` of the `deepTools` suite (v3.1.0) using the following parameters:
 `-bs 10 --normalizeUsing RPGC --effectiveGenomeSize 2150570000 --blackListFileName mm10.blacklist --ignoreForNormalization chrX chrY --ignoreDuplicates --minFragmentLength 40 -p 1`.

-Blacklisted regions were downloaded from https://sites.google.com/site/anshulkundaje/projects/blacklists.
+Blacklisted regions were downloaded from [https://sites.google.com/site/anshulkundaje/projects/blacklists](https://sites.google.com/site/anshulkundaje/projects/blacklists).

 Regions of statistically significant read enrichments in the ChIP samples compared to the corresponding input samples ("peaks") were identified with `MACS2` (2.1.1.20160309) using ChIP and corresponding input files and the following parameters: `-g 1.87e9 -p 0.01 --keep-dup all`.
 For final peak files, the `narrowpeak` outputs of `MACS2` were used, keeping only peaks with adjusted p-values below 0.01.